Radio Ndeke Luka

 Context

 Political tensions and the economic and social crisis have continued to fuel an unstable security situation in the Central African Republic.
-In this fragile context, the role of the independent media is essential in helping to bring about lasting peace and reconciliation, both at national level and at local and community level.
-However, the Central African media sector, characterised by its technical and economic fragility, is highly exposed to the risks of geopolitical manipulation and to the wave of disinformation that the country is facing.
+In this fragile context, the role of independent media is essential in contributing to lasting peace and reconciliation, both at the national level and at the local and community levels.
+However, the Central African media sector, characterized by its technical and economic fragility, is highly exposed to the risks of geopolitical manipulation and the wave of disinformation facing the country.

 Priorities